Installation and upgrades

 Important

 In case primaryUpdateStrategy is set to the default value of unsupervised, an upgrade of the operator will trigger a switchover on your PostgreSQL cluster, causing a (normally negligible) downtime.
+If your PostgreSQL Cluster has only one instance, the instance will be automatically restarted as supervised value is not supported for primaryUpdateStrategy.
+In either case, your applications will have to reconnect to PostgreSQL.

 In-place updates of the instance manager